Dragnet Girl

 Dragnet Girl (非常線の女, Hijōsen no Onna) is a 1933 Japanese silent gangster film directed by Yasujirō Ozu.
 Written by Tadao Ikeda, the film tells the story of a gangster and his girlfriend finding redemption through the actions of an innocent girl and her not-so-innocent brother.

 Plot

 Tokiko (Kinuyo Tanaka) is a typist and the girlfriend of a small-time gangster, Joji (Joji Oka).
 A student, Hiroshi (Kōji Mitsui), joins the gang.
 When Joji begins to fall for Hiroshi's sister, Kazuko (Sumiko Mizukubo), Tokiko decides to scare her rival away.
 However, Tokiko takes a liking to Kazuko and decides to reform.
 Joji throws Tokiko out, but she soon returns and convinces him to give up his life of crime.

 Meanwhile, Hiroshi has stolen money from the shop where his sister works.
 Joji and Tokiko rob Tokiko's boss and give the money to Hiroshi so that he can pay back the money he stole.

 Pursued by the police, Tokiko entreats Joji to surrender.
 When he refuses, she shoots him.
+She continues to ask for his forgiveness, running to him and grabbing him into a hug as the two cry.
 Police officers close in as the couple embrace.